texcindy99/CNN/README.md

 ## Project Motivation <a name="motivation"></a>

-This is the image classification project using CNN.
+This is the image classification project using CNN and transfer learning.
 I was interestested in using pretrained VGG-16 network for ImageNet competition to classify the dog breed using dog images in my data base using the following steps:

 1. Loading the data which is the output of dog images passing through the pretrained network, stopping at the last VGG-16 max pooling layer;
 2. Slice off the end of VGG-16 network and add a new classification layer with 133 nodes;